 A synchronization license may take various forms.
 If a show's producer, director or music supervisor decides that a certain pre-existing song is right for a particular scene in a film or TV show or commercial or video game, then a synch license covering the master and the composition would be requested.
-Depending on the length and prominence of the use, if limited solely to use in the show the price can range from a few hundred dollars to tens of thousand of dollars, or more.
+Depending on the length and prominence of the use, if limited solely to use in the show the amount paid can range from a few hundred dollars to tens of thousand of dollars, or more.
 If the company also wants the right to include the music on a soundtrack album, then additional provisions would be required for that use which would pay royalties for each record sold.
 Also, the song should be registered by the author with the performing rights society (e.g., ASCAP, BMI, SESAC, etc.) so that revenues from performances in foreign movie theaters (

 movie theaters do not pay performance royalties) and from television broadcast

 can be collected and paid to the author.

 On the other hand, a songwriter may be specifically employed to write incidental music or underscore cues for a film or for a TV commercial or other audio/visual work.
 Such an arrangement may be structured as a "work made for hire" whereby the songwriter is employed to write specific music which may ultimately be owned by the producer of the film.
 There is no set fee for such an arrangement - it can range from a few hundred dollars for a small budget project to hundreds of thousands of dollars for a blockbuster film score.
 However, in such circumstances, since the production company would usually claim ownership of the copyright, the author needs to be sure to try to negotiate to receive the 50% "writer share" of performance monies and have producer only get the 50% "publisher" share - otherwise the author may not be entitled to performance royalties from his or her performing rights society and it would all go to the producer.
 Issues like this would depend on the careful negotiation of the contract between the parties and their legal counsel.